reritom/Flask-Microservice-Tutorial/README.md

     return app
 ```
-The benefit of the above snippet is that by looking at my application.py one can clearly see that the application has a continuous resource of type Car with the base url of '/cars'.
+The benefit of the above snippet is that by looking at my `application.py` one can clearly see that the application has a continuous resource of type `Car` with the base url of `/cars`.

+Note in the above snippet, I've added the `url_prefix` to the registered blueprint.
+This means to access any of our urls in the blueprint, we need to put `/api` first like, `/api/cars/resources`.
+I do this to allow my backends to expose simple UIs using endpoints that don't have the `/api` prefix.
+For example I might route `/` to return a simple UI showing our inventory in this application, but we won't cover that.
+In other applications you might see prefixes like `/api/v1` and then they will create a new blueprint with the prefix `/api/v2` if they change the functionality of the service or are forced to add some backwards incompatible change.

-In our continuous_resource_blueprint.py we would then implement something like this:
+In our `continuous_resource_blueprint.py` we would then implement something like this:
 ```python
 from flask import Blueprint